 Admie already installed a cable from the Peloponnese peninsula to Crete.
 The other line should be finished next year.
 Another interconnection project is under development for connecting the island with Attica, where Athens is located.
 It would be a section of the interconnectors that go to Israel and Egypt.

-The European Union approved EUR 100 million grant for the EuroAsia Interconnector in July.
+The European Union approved a EUR 100 million grant for the EuroAsia Interconnector in July.

 Power cables may go through Sicily, Sardinia